Interior: $580M headed to 15 tribes to fulfill water rights

 Of the funding announced Thursday, $460 million comes from the $2.5 billion set aside for Native American water rights settlements in the Biden administration’s infrastructure bill.
 A federal fund created by Congress in 2009 to pay for water rights settlements will contribute the other $120 million.

-About $157 million will go to the Confederated Salish Kootenai Tribes.
-The federal government signed the Montana tribes’ water rights compact in 2021 and promised over the following decade to fund the rebuilding of an irrigation project on the Flathead Indian Reservation constructed in the 1900s.
+About $157 million will go to the Confederated Salish and Kootenai Tribes in Montana.
+The federal government signed the tribes’ water rights compact in 2021 and promised over the following decade to fund the rebuilding of an irrigation project on the Flathead Indian Reservation constructed in the 1900s.

 Interior said Thursday’s funding was part of the $1.9 billion trust created when Haaland signed the tribes’ compact.